 For complete eligibility requirements, please review our program policies in its entirety.

-Currently enrolled first-years, sophomores, and juniors from all academic disciplines are encouraged to apply, and applicants may vary in academic interests, public service involvement, and experience.
+Undergraduates from all academic disciplines are encouraged to apply, and applicants may vary in academic interests, public service involvement, and experience.
 Priority will be given to students who have completed fewer than two previous Cardinal Quarter opportunities.
-Graduating seniors are only eligible for Round 2 opportunities if funding is available, and the Round 2 deadline may be in April.
+Graduating seniors will have lower priority.
 Students who have begun their coterm programs are not eligible to apply.

 The Education Achievement Fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks at their placements.
-Fellows are expected to work on-site with their host organization, and have a designated full-time professional staff member on-site as their supervisor/mentor.
+Fellows are expected to work on-site with their host organization (University policies and health conditions permitting), and have a designated full-time professional staff member on-site as their supervisor/mentor.
 Please review the complete program policies for additional requirements.
 Other commitments include the following:

-- Attend the Engaging in Ethical and Effective Service workshop.
+- Complete Engaging in Ethical and Effective Service workshop or worksheet.

 - Identify and meet with academic mentor at least once.

-- Design a personal learning plan for the summer and share the plan with community partner and academic mentor.
+- Design a personal learning plan and share the learning plan with site supervisor and academic mentor.